torque/mpv-progressbar/readme.md

 # Flash an icon in the center of the screen when pausing/unpausing.
 # Boolean value must be either `yes` or `no`.
 pause-indicator=yes
+# Amount of time (in seconds) to display OSD when key is pressed.
+request-display-duration=1
 # How often the display is redrawn, in seconds.
 Affects smoothness of
 # animations, but lower values may use more CPU (the default is
 # negligible on my old C2D, and looks okay to me)